MDylan/laravel-gdpr-compliance/readme.md

 ### Hiding Attributes

 You may wish to limit the attributes, such as passwords, that are included in the downloadable data.
-To do so, add a `$gdprHidden` property to your `App\User` model:
+To do so, add a `$gdprHidden` property to your `App\Models\User` model:

 ```php
 use Dialect\Gdpr\Portable;